 Carbonate Production

-The paper by [1] is an early computer model for simulating reef growth.
-This paper contains some of the essential ingredients that we find back in CarboCAT.
-Here we will try to reproduce their results.
+The paper by Bosscher and Schlager (1992) [1] is an early computer model for simulating reef growth.
+This paper contains some of the essential ingredients that we find back in CarboKitten.
+We reproduce their results within the framework of CarboKitten's larger design.

 Parameters